Kuwait City, Kuwait

 We asked expats in Kuwait City what banks they use and there advice about banking.
 They advised:

 "Expats considering retiring in Kuwait City should be aware of several factors before making the decision.
 Firstly, it is essential to understand the residency requirements and visa regulations, as obtaining a retirement visa may be challenging.
 Expats must have a valid residency permit and may need a local sponsor to reside in Kuwait.
 The cost of living in Kuwait City can be high, particularly for housing and private healthcare.
 Expats should research the cost of living and ensure they have sufficient funds to maintain their desired lifestyle.
 It is also important to note that Kuwait does not have a pension system for expats, so individuals must plan for their retirement income.
 Kuwait has a hot and arid climate, with extreme temperatures in the summer months.
 Expats should be prepared for this weather and consider any health issues that may be exacerbated by the heat.
 The official language in Kuwait is Arabic, and while English is widely spoken, it can be beneficial for expats to learn some basic Arabic phrases to help with daily life and integration into the local community.
 Kuwait is a conservative Muslim country, and expats should be respectful of local customs and traditions.
 This includes dressing modestly, refraining from public displays of affection, and being mindful of religious practices such as prayer times and Ramadan.
 Healthcare in Kuwait is of a high standard, but private healthcare can be expensive.
 Expats should ensure they have comprehensive health insurance to cover any medical expenses.
 Kuwait City has a relatively high crime rate compared to other cities in the region.
 Expats should be vigilant about their personal safety and take precautions to protect their belongings.
 Finally, it is essential for expats to be aware of the driving conditions in Kuwait, as traffic can be chaotic and accidents are common.
-Expats should familiarize themselves with local driving laws and consider whether they feel comfortable driving in Kuwait City," said one expat who made the move to Kuwait City.
+Expats should familiarize themselves with local driving laws and consider whether they feel comfortable driving in Kuwait City," wrote a member in Kuwait City.

 Will I be able to find a job in Kuwait City?